Belarusians develop an appreciation of a rich diversity of culture from a young age – art, music, theatre, literature and more

 Fine art in Belarus varies in style, direction and genre.
 The most captivating work by Belarus artists in different periods can be seen in museums across the country.

-The largest collection of works of art are in the National Museum of Art, which actively promotes national art.
+The largest collection of works of art are in the National Art Museum of the Republic of Belarus, which actively promotes national art.
 Exhibitions by local artists are regularly held here.
 Other prominent museums across the country are the Vitebsk Art Museum, Mogilev regional Art Museum and the Polotsk art gallery.